ObadaElSharbatly/API-project/README.md

      * Sample logo of weather
      * Changeble temperature
   * User can search about different locations.
-  * user can know the weather of ten days in the future.
+  * User can know the weather of ten days in the future.
-  * user can know weather information for past days.
+  * User can know weather information for past days.
-  * user can change the time to know the weather during the day.
+  * User can change the time to know the weather during the day.

   ### nice to have features:
   * Automatically give the user information about current location.
-  * user can present the data in different language.
+  * User can present the data in different language.
-  * design different background images fit's with [PostNL](https://www.postnl.nl/en/) website style and make it change with temperature.
+  * Design different background images fit's with [PostNL](https://www.postnl.nl/en/) website style and make it change with temperature.
-  * make special design for mobile like aside menu.
+  * Make special design for mobile like aside menu.